bslaby/scripts/README.md

 covtable: name of the output coverage table

 # iprannots_add_contigcoverage.py
-This script takes an InterPro annotation table (tsv) and adds contig coverage information.
+This script takes an InterPro annotation table (tsv) and adds contig coverage information - actually, any kind of additional contig-level information can be added.
 The coverage information is the output table of the script avgcov_from_samtoolsout.py.

 Usage: iprannots_add_contigcoverage.py covtable iprannots outfile